-ESG, which stands for Environment, Social and Governance, was derived from socially responsible investing practices.
+ESG, which stands for Environmental, Social and Governance, was derived from socially responsible investing practices.
 These focused on excluding certain products which conflicted with defined social, moral or ethical values and beliefs.

 In fact, the concepts and rules of socially responsible investing, or SRI, may be traced as far back as 3,500 years ago.
 Different religious groups aimed to instill in its members certain values by prohibiting financial transactions related to alcohol, gambling, tobacco, firearms and other products.

 In the modern era, the spotlight turned to public health and social welfare issues.
 The Community Reinvestment Act of 1977, for example, was designed to encourage financial institutions to help meet the needs of borrowers residing in low- and moderate-income neighborhoods.